egauci/grunt-tenon-client/README.md

 all the options documented in the Tenon API documentation.
 In addition, it can also contain the following properties:

-- config -- Path to a file with parameters to merge in.
+- config -- Path to a JSON file with parameters to merge in.
 Default for this in both index.js and the Grunt task is '.tenonrc' in the current working directory.
 This file would be a convenient place to put the API URL and the API key.
 - userid and password -- Presence of these means the document must be an HTTP url (the code